Frequently Asked Questions about SIPs

 In addition to creating an airtight structure, SIPs are solid and free of any cavities in the wall where moisture can condense and cause unseen mold growth.

 For homeowners, the first step is to identify a quality builder who has experience with SIP construction.
 An experienced SIP builder will manage the plan conversion and review process.
 Search the SIPA Membership Directory to find an experienced SIP builder in your area.
-Consider using a SIP Registered Master Builder credentialed by SIPA who has completed the Building Education with SIPs Training (BEST) program.
+Consider using a Master SIP Builder credentialed by SIPA who has completed the Building Education with SIPs Training (BEST) program.
 You can find them in the directory.

 For a builder looking to start their first SIP project, the first steps are to find a manufacturer or dealer/distributor to work with and explore some of the many educational resources available.